-- (a) The Committee is authorised to meet together at any place for the despatch of business, adjourn and otherwise regulate their meetings as they think fit and questions arising at any meeting shall be decided by a majority of votes.
-In the event of an equality of votes, the Chairman of the meeting at which the proceedings were held [shall have] a casting vote. - (b) Any member of the Committee shall have full discretion to invite any Director or member of the management of the Company to attend meetings of the Committee. - (c) The Committee shall cause minutes of all proceedings of the Committee to be entered in the Minute Book of the Company and those minutes shall be signed by the Chairman of the meeting at which the proceedings were held or by the Chairman of the next succeeding meeting.

-- (d) A resolution in writing signed by all the members of the Committee for the time being shall be valid and effectual as a resolution duly passed at a meeting of the Committee duly convened and held notwithstanding that such signing may take place at different times or places. - (e) The notice and agenda of meetings shall be circulated at least seven (7) days before the scheduled meetings to all members of the Board/Committee. - (f) A member of the Committee who is in any way whether directly or indirectly interested in a contract or proposed contract or arrangement with the Company shall declare the nature of his interest at a meeting of the Committee. - (g) A member of the Committee shall not vote in respect of any contract or proposed contract or arrangement with the Company in which he has directly or indirectly a personal material interest and if he shall do so his vote shall not be counted. - (h) A member of the Committee shall abstain from voting on any resolutions in respect of his own remuneration package.
+- (c) The Chairman of the Committee shall preside at each meeting.
+If the Chairman of the Committee is not present within fifteen minutes after the time appointed for holding the meeting, the members present may choose one of their number to be Chairman of the meeting so long as the appointed Chairman is an Independent Director. - (d) Any member of the Committee shall have full discretion to invite any Director or member of the Management of the Company to attend meetings of the Committee. - (e) The Committee shall cause minutes of all proceedings of the Committee to be entered in the Minute Book of the Company and those minutes shall be signed by the Chairman of the meeting at which the proceedings were held or by the Chairman of the next succeeding meeting. - (f) Unless a meeting is required to be convened by law or regulation, a resolution in writing signed by all the members of the Committee (excluding members who abstain or who are disqualified from voting) for the time being shall be valid and effectual as a resolution duly passed at a meeting of the Committee duly convened and held notwithstanding that such signing may take place at different times or places. - (g) The notice and agenda of meetings shall be circulated at least seven (7) days before the scheduled meetings to all members of the Board/Committee, unless otherwise agreed by the Committee. - (h) A member of the Committee who is in any way whether directly or indirectly interested in a contract or proposed contract or arrangement with the Company shall declare the nature of his interest at a meeting of the Committee. - (i) A member of the Committee shall not vote in respect of any contract or proposed contract or arrangement with the Company in which he has directly or indirectly a personal material interest and if he shall do so his vote shall not be counted. - (j) A member of the Committee shall abstain from voting on any resolutions in respect of his own remuneration package and the remuneration packages of persons related to him.

-2.2 Quorum
+3.2 Quorum